FTBpro/go-workshop/README.md

 }
 ```

-> Optional: you can declare `type FactStore interface` and use it instead of directly use `*fact.Store`.
-(Will be used only in exercise 8)

 Create methods for handling the request
 * `func (h *FactsHandler) Ping(w http.ResponseWriter, r *http.Request)`
 * `func (h *FactsHandler) Facts(w http.ResponseWriter, r *http.Request)`